$S-P-D$ Mixing in Vector Quarkonia from the Salpeter Equation with Optimized Wave Function Representations: Choice of Wave Function representations

-Although the Salpeter equation places no restrictions on the representation of the wave functions, the last two sub-equations of the Eq. (\ref{Lorentz-covariant}), $\varphi^{+-}(q_{\perp}) = \varphi^{-+}(q_{\perp}) = 0$, establish relations among the different radial wave functions, reducing the number of independent radial wave functions to four (two for $\varphi_{\text{5}}$).
-We choose the independent radial wave functions as $f_3$, $f_4$, $f_5$, and $f_6$, while the relations of the other radial wave functions to them are listed in Table \ref{rela}.
+Although the wave function representation is artificially introduced, the Salpeter equation imposes constraints on it, the last two sub-equations of the Eq. (\ref{Lorentz-covariant}), $\varphi^{+-}(q_{\perp}) = \varphi^{-+}(q_{\perp}) = 0$, establish relations among the different radial wave functions, reducing the number of independent radial wave functions to four (two for $\varphi_{\text{4}}$).
+We choose the independent radial wave functions as $f_3$, $f_4$, $f_5$, and $f_6$ ($f_3$ and $f_4$ for $\varphi_{\text{4}}$), while the relations of the other radial wave functions to them are listed in Table \ref{rela}.
 The table also provides the corresponding normalization formulas satisfied by the radial wave functions under different choices of wave function representation.

 We substitute the wave function representation containing four independent unknown radial wave functions into the first two equations of Eq. (\ref{Lorentz-covariant}) for solving.
 Since both the equations and the wave functions contain Dirac matrices, we remove the matrices by taking the trace and find that the number of independent equations is not two on the surface but actually four.
 With four equations and four unknowns, the Salpeter equation can thus be solved successfully, yielding the numerical results for the radial wave functions and the mass spectrum.